MyllenaAPrado/ObjectOrientedProgramming/README.md

 # ObjectOrientedProgramming
 Project developed in the discipline of programming techniques at UnB.
-The project focuses on object-oriented programming and was developed using the c ++ language.
+The project focuses on object-oriented programming and was developed using the c ++.